|Name||Reviews||Max LOA||VHF||Dock Depth||Gas / Diesel||Lift / Crane||Wifi||Amps|

 |The Pier at Cordage||-||-||-||-||-||-||-||-|

-Mostly cloudy until this evening and breezy starting this evening.
+Mostly cloudy throughout the day and breezy starting tonight.

 Lat41° 57' 6.84''

 Plymouth Harbor, home of the famous site where the first Pilgrims landed in the new world to escape religious persecution in old Europe.
 Plymouth is a unique combination of old world history with an excellent and well-equipped waterfront that offers most all services any visiting boater might need.
 Downtown Plymouth is filled with museums, historic attractions, restaurants and many other activities geared toward the visiting tourist.
 There are six downtown marine facilities and an anchorage on the east side of Plymouth Harbor.